jjmedinaariza/modelling_book/docs/04-carpentry.md

 uk_eb85_3 <- filter(eb85_3, isocntry %in% c("GB-GBN", "GB-NIR"))
 ```

 The variable *isocntry* is a character vector with codes for the different participating countries.
 Here we want to select all the cases in the survey that have either of two values in this vector (GB-GBN or GB-NIR).
 Since these values are text we need to use quotes to wrap them up.
-Because we are selecting more one value we cannot simply say `isocntry == "GB-BGN"`.
+Because we are selecting more than one value we cannot simply say `isocntry == "GB-BGN"`.
 We also need the cases from Northern Ireland.
 So, we use a particular operator introduced by `dplyr` called the piping operator (`%in%`).
 The piping operator is essentially saying to R *"and then"*.
-Basically, here we are creating a vector with the values we want *and then* asking R to look at those values within list (containing the right labels) in the the *isocntry* vector so that we can filter everything else out.
+Basically, here we are creating a vector with the values we want *and then* asking R to look at those values within tne list (containing the right labels) in the the *isocntry* vector so that we can filter everything else out.

 If you run this code you will end up with a new object called `uk_eb85_3` that only has 1306 observations.
 We have now a dataset that only has the British participants.

-##Selecting variables: using dplyr::select
+## Selecting variables: using `dplyr::select`

 Perhaps for your coursework you define your essay question in such a way that you do not need to do any a priory filtering.
 Perhaps, for the sake of this example, we decide to do an analysis that focuses on looking at attitudes toward sexual violence for all of Europe and for all participants.
 Yet, you won't be using 483 variables for certain.
 Among other reasons because our guidelines for the essay suggest you use fewer variables.
 But more generally because typically your theoretical model will tell you that some things matter more than others.
-The first thing you need to do is think about what variables you are going to use.
+The first thing you need to do is to think about what variables you are going to use.
 This involves first thinking about what variables are available in the dataset that measure your outcome of interest but then also consider what your theory of attitudes to gender violence say (this generally will include things that are not measured in the survey, such is life!).

 The thing you are interested in explaining or better understanding is attitudes regarding sexual violence.
 So, before anything else you would need to spend some time thinking about how this survey measures these attitudes.
 You would need to screen the questionnaire and the codebook to identify these variables and their names in the dataset.
 Have a look at the questionnaire.
 The questions about gender violence start at the bottom of page 7.
 Which of these questions are questions about attitudes towards sexual violence?

 **Homework 4.1:**
-*Identify the name of all the variables that pertain to attitudes toward sexual violence.
-You will need this list in front of you when doing the Blackboard test*
+*Identify the name of all the variables that pertain to attitudes toward sexual violence.*

 Once you have all of this you would need to think about which of these survey questions and items make more sense for your research question.
 This is something where you will need to use your common sense but also your understanding of the literature in the topic.
 Criminologists and survey researchers spend a lot of time thinking about what is the best way of asking questions about topics or concepts of interest.
 They often debate and write about this.
-So, as part of your essay, you will need to consider what do researchers consider are good questions to tap into the concepts you are studying.
+In data analysis measurement is key and is the process of systematically assigning numbers to objects and their properties, to facilitate the use of mathematics in studying and describing objects and their relationships.
+So, as part of your essay, you will need to consider what do researchers consider are good questions to measure, to tap into, the abstract concepts you are studying.

 There are many items in this survey that relate to this topic (and you need to identify as part of homework 4.1), but for purposes of continuing our illustration we are going to focus on the answers to question *QB10*.
 This question asks respondents to identify in what circumstances may be justified to have sexual intercourse without consent.
 The participants are read a list of items (e.g., "flirting before hand") and they can select various of them if so they wish.

 ![](imgs/qb10.PNG)